 |Chase Sapphire Reserve®||$550||Up to 10x points on popular spending categories purchased through Chase Ultimate Rewards®|

 |UnitedSM Explorer Card||$95 (first year waived)||2x miles on dining, hotels and United® Purchases|

 |United ClubSM Infinite Card||$525||United ClubSM membership, plus up to 4x miles on some spending|

 Best Credit Cards for Secondary Car Rental Insurance

 This is easier coverage to find on a credit card.
 That’s because you have to file a claim with your personal auto insurance carrier first.
 And, of course, that means your credit card issuer is not responsible for as much of the damages.

 But even this benefit is dwindling.
-In recent years, we’ve seen popular cards such as the Costco Anywhere Visa and Fidelity Rewards Visa drop this benefit.
+In recent years, we’ve seen popular cards such as the Fidelity Rewards Visa drop this benefit.
 All Discover cards ditched rental car coverage in 2018.